 Information on snow depth and water content is collected by the MRCA, Ontario Power Generation and the Ministry of Northern Development, Mines, Natural Resources and Forestry at seven monitoring stations located throughout the watershed.
 This data is especially useful during the spring melt when streamflows and water levels are at their highest.
 The information is also very useful for wildlife management purposes and tracking climate change.

 Upper Mattagami River Watershed Statistics

 Watershed statistics reports are based on snow course readings and dam operations.
 The MRCA, Ontario Power Generation, and the Ministry of Natural Resources and Forestry collect this information every 2 weeks from the onset of snow until the end of spring melt.
-The reports for the current year are posted on our Upper Mattagami River Watershed Statistics page.
+Reports are posted from March 1 onward and can be found on our Upper Mattagami River Watershed Statistics page.

 Current OPG Dam Operations can be viewed here.